Prof Eduardo Miranda

 • Special issue on evolutionary music.
 Soft Computing, Vol. 16, Issue 12, 2012, Springer.
 Co-edited with Francisco Fernández de Vega (Universidad de Extremadura, Spain) and Carlos Cotta (Universidad de Malaga, Spain).

-Research papers: journals
+Research papers: peer-reviewed

 "... author of one of the top 5% most highly cited papers in [his] field worldwide"